Efficient Approximation Algorithms for Multi-Antennae Largest Weight Data Retrieval: DAG and LP Formula for ALWDR

 \subsection{An Linear Programming Relaxation for $\delta$ALWDR}

-From Lemma \ref{lem:lwdtokpath}, to compute an optimum solution to $\delta$ALWDR, we need only to compute $\delta$-disjoint $st$-paths (with some additional restricts) in $G$.
-The following formula is an LP relaxation for $\delta$ALWDR (an LP relaxation for $\delta$ALNDR if $w(e)=1$ for all $e\in E_{d_{i}}$):
+By Lemma \ref{lem:lwdtokpath}, to compute an optimum solution to $\delta$ALWDR, we need only to compute $\delta$-disjoint maximum weight $st$-paths (with some additional restricts) in $G$.
+The following formula is an LP relaxation for $\delta$ALWDR (an LP relaxation for $\delta$ALNDR if $w(e)=1$ for all $e\in E$):